 I say “still”, though I lost contact with them all during the 70s.
 It is only when I started the Facebook group Overchurch Junior School 1960s that relationships were rekindled.
 As I said in a previous post, the internet and I go back a long way, but of the many things I’ve done on the web over 25 years this simple initiative may be the most successful.

-To date it has 119 members and chugs along happily by itself, with former pupils sharing memories and posting photographs which are six decades old.
+To date the group has 119 members and chugs along happily, with former pupils sharing memories and posting photographs which are six decades old.
 Some are photos that I am in, which I’ve lost or perhaps never seen.

 One such is this, featuring a group of 10-year-olds.
 I am on the back row, fourth from the right.
 What else do I see?
 There are many more girls than boys (23 v 8) among the 31 here assembled.
 It was by no means the whole class, which at one time exceeded 50; it is just those who could sing broadly in tune!